j-ulrich/jquery-simulate-ext/doc/drag-n-drop.md

 - `.simulate("drag-n-drop", options)`

 The drags and drops are simulated for the first element in the jQuery set of matched elements since there can be only one drag at a time.
-If there is an active drag on one element and a drag is started on another element, the former drag is ended (i.e. a drop is simulated) before the new drag begins.
+If there is an active drag on one element and a drag is simulated on another element, the former drag is ended (i.e. a drop is simulated) before the new drag begins.

 Information about the currently active drag can be retrieved using `$.simulate.activeDrag()`.
 It